hasura/graphql-engine/docs/CONTRIBUTING.md

 ## Notes

 - Docs are currently deployed manually.
 Changes will not reflect immediately after a PR gets merged.
-- The search is powered by [Algolia](https://www.algolia.com/) and is updated everyday.
+- The search is powered by [Algolia](https://www.algolia.com/) and is updated every day.
 Your local changes will not be reflected in search results.